Stability and Performance Guarantees for MPC Algorithms without Terminal Constraints: Acceptable Violations of Relaxed Lyapunov Inequality

 Until now we have supposed that our relaxed Lyapunov Inequality \eqref{Reducing the optimization horizon using longer control horizons:prop:trajectory estimate:eq1}, i.e.,

 is satisfied for some $m_{i} \in \{1, 2, \ldots, N - 1 \}$.
 It is well known that \eqref{Reducing the optimization horizon using longer control horizons:prop:trajectory estimate:eq1} and, thus, $\rho_i \geq 0$ holds for sufficiently long horizon $N$, see \cite{JH2005, GMTT2005, AB1995, GPSW2010}.
 However, this is not necessarily true for short horizons $N$ -- even if the closed loop shows asymptotically stable behavior.
 Our basic Algorithm \ref{Reducing the optimization horizon using longer control horizons:alg:basic algorithm} allows us to cope with such a case via an exit strategy in Step (Id).
-As outlined in Remark \ref{Reducing the optimization horizon using longer control horizons:rem:exit strategy}, one possible way to deal with this issue is to sufficiently increase the length of the horizon.
-Due to the corresponding high computational costs, however, we want to avoid such an approach.
-Here, we first present the following result which uses an idea similar to the watchdog technique in nonlinear optimization, see \cite{CPLP1982}.
-Lateron we will show how this result can be utilized in order to modify our algorithm.
+As outlined in Remark \ref{Reducing the optimization horizon using longer control horizons:rem:exit strategy}, the length of the prediction horizon could be sufficiently increased in order to deal with this issue --- a remedy which should be avoided due to its high computational costs.
+Here, we pursue a different approach based on the following result which uses an idea similar to the watchdog technique in nonlinear optimization, see \cite{CPLP1982}.